Overall System Status:

 Starting June 1, when you order your computer, you can arrange to pick it up early or have it sent to your home.
 Alternatively, you can defer delivery until you arrive on campus.
 If you want to charge your computer to your student account, this is the option you should choose.
 The on-campus delivery dates will be included on the Web site in late May or early June.
 If you elect to pick up your computer on campus before Orientation, you will be asked for contact information so that we can notify you when it will be available.

-Dartmouth provides print services to all students, but some prefer to have their own printer.
+Dartmouth provides print services to all students through our "GreenPrint" system, but some prefer to have their own printer.
 Printers may be ordered with your computer or purchased when you arrive on campus.
 Financial aid is not available for the purchase of printers.

-Whether you buy a computer from Dartmouth or bring one from home, we provide a session during Orientation that introduces important aspects of the Dartmouth computing environment, such as the network and public computing resources.
+Whether you buy a computer from Dartmouth or bring one from home, we provide a session during Orientation that gets your computer set up for use at Dartmouth and introduces important aspects of the Dartmouth computing environment, such as the network and public computing resources.
 Materials will be given out that describe how to use our computer resources and services.
 You will be informed of the locations of these sessions in the Orientation information you receive when you arrive on campus.

 The ordering Web site will be up in late May and will have additional information on compatible systems on it.
 We also have a telephone hotline (866-720-7567) for questions where you can call for more information about computer purchases and compatibility requirements.
 We advise you to read the information carefully, and if you still have questions, call the hotline number provided or e-mail us.
 Remember, before you buy a computer, consider our academically discounted prices and the value-added services we provide.